-The consolidated financial statements of the Group for the years ended 31 March 2020 and 2021 have been audited by Moore Stephens CPA Limited whose term of office will expire upon the forthcoming Annual General Meeting.
+The consolidated financial statements of the Group for the year ended 31 March 2022 have been audited by Moore Stephens CPA Limited whose term of office will expire upon conclusion of the forthcoming Annual General Meeting.
 A resolution to re-appoint Moore Stephens CPA Limited as independent auditor of the Company will be proposed at the forthcoming Annual General Meeting.